googlemaps/google-maps-ios-utils/README.md

 This library is offered via an open source [license].
 It is not governed by the Google Maps Platform [Support Technical Support Services Guidelines](https://cloud.google.com/maps-platform/terms/tssg), the [SLA](https://cloud.google.com/maps-platform/terms/sla), or the [Deprecation Policy](https://cloud.google.com/maps-platform/terms) (however, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service).

 This library adheres to [semantic versioning](https://semver.org/) to indicate when backwards-incompatible changes are introduced.
 Accordingly, while the library is in version 0.x, backwards-incompatible changes may be introduced at any time.

 If you find a bug, or have a feature request, please file an [issue] on GitHub.
 If you would like to get answers to technical questions from other Google Maps Platform developers, ask through one of our [developer community channels](https://developers.google.com/maps/developer-community) such as our [Discord server].

 [Discord server]: https://discord.gg/9fwRNWg
+[Carthage doc]: docs/Carthage.md
 [contributing]: CONTRIBUTING.md
 [code of conduct]: CODE_OF_CONDUCT.md
 [devsite-guide]: https://developers.google.com/maps/documentation/ios-sdk/utility/